cdmihai/CommandComparer/README.md

 # CommandComparer

-Light weight utility to compare the runtime of multiple scripts.
+Light weight utility to compare the runtime of multiple process or shell commands.